-- Consolidation and coordination of activities of the scientific milieu of polar researchers’ in Poland.
+- Consolidation and coordination of scientific polar research in Poland.

-- Representing Polish science in more than ten international polar organizations.
+- Representation of Poland in the international polar organizations.

-- Scientific patronage and help in the development of Polish research infrastructure in Arctic and Antarctic polar areas in relation to Polish scientific stations and research vessels.
+- Assistance in the development of Polish research infrastructure in the Arctic and Antarctic polar areas (scientific stations and research vessels).

-- Scientific patronage and support for APECS Poland (Association of Polar Early Career Scientists) organization.
+- Scientific patronage, support and cooperation with APECS Poland (Association of Polar Early Career Scientists) and the Polish Polar Consortium.